Just a few questions from our Pharmacist before you checkout to make sure this medicine is safe for you.

 The amount of fexofenadine you will take will usually be determined by your doctor or prescriber, so make sure to follow their instructions carefully.
+You should take these tablets with a sip of water before a meal.
 The usual recommended dose of this treatment are as follows:

 |120mg for symptoms of hayfever||1 tablet a day|

 |180mg for symptoms of urticaria (hives)||1 tablet a day|

 Like all medications, fexofenadine can have side effects, although not everyone will experience them.
 Side effects you may experience include:

 - Feeling dizzy

 - Feeling tired or sleepy

 - Difficulty sleeping, sleeping disorders, or bad dreams

 - Fast or irregular heartbeat

 - Skin rash and itching, hives